Jille/karafun-fair-scheduler/README.md

 If you enable `--hide-singers`, restarting the tool without emptying the queue will cause undefined behavior.

 Queueing a song with your name and an exclamation mark basically treats the two songs as one.
 It should probably count as multiple songs instead, and push your further songs back.

+^C (ctrl-c) doesn't work to kill the tool.
+I believe this to be a python-socketio bug and am too lazy to debug it.
+Try ^\ (ctrl-\) instead.